M-arcus/cloudron-docs/knowledgebase/docs/apps/lamp.md

 ## phpMyAdmin

 [phpMyAdmin](https://www.phpmyadmin.net/) can be accessed at the `/phpmyadmin` path of the app.
-Use the Cloudron credentials for authentication.
+It uses basic auth through a htpasswd file and is pre-setup with an admin account and a generated password.
+The password can be found in the `phpmyadmin_login.txt` file, alongside with details how to managed more users.

 <br/>
 <center>
 <img src="/documentation/img/lamp-phpmyadmin.png" class="shadow" height="300px">
 </center>
 <br/>

+If access does not work anymore, simply remove the file `.phpmyadminauth` and restart the app.
+This will generate new phpMyAdmin credentials.

 ## Custom Startup Script